ContainerSolutions/adobe-workshop/containers/01_docker-basics.md

 ----

-## Restarting and attaching to containers
+## Restarting and attaching
-We have started containers in the foreground, and in the background.
-Now we will see how to:
+How can we:
 * Put a container in the background.
 * Attach to a background container to bring it to the foreground.
 * Restart a stopped container